The study of all the various dynamics of lines – or "queues" – and how they may be made to operate more efficiently

 A classic example is the waiting area at a hospital emergency room.
 Rather than using a “first arrival” basis for service orders, patients are served based on the severity of their illness or injury.
 It necessitates adding a service step known as “triage,” whereby a nurse evaluates each patient in terms of the severity of their emergency to decide where in the line of receiving service that patient is placed.

 The elements associated with customers departing a queue location are commonly basic logistical matters.
-The example was related above of how businesses with drive-through operations have to take into account how people leaving the drive-through may affect incoming traffic to the location.
+The example related above shows how businesses with drive-through operations have to take into account how people leaving the drive-through may affect incoming traffic to the location.

 Another example of a departure-related factor is a restaurant determining whether to have servers present bills and collect payment at a customer’s table or to have customers pay their bill to a cashier on their way out.